Tips and Tools for Excellent Customer Service

 Jetblue

 What isn't Jetblue doing right?
 From maintaining one of the best on-time rates in the industry, to consistently showing up the old-guard airlines with their stellar service and support, these relative newcomers are setting the bar high.
 For evidence, look no further than their Twitter timeline.
-The customer support team member who monitors the Jetblue account is so on the ball; they even manage to deliver a mocha to a time-crunched passenger.
+The customer support team member who monitors the Jetblue account is so on the ball that they even deliver a mocha to a time-crunched passenger.

 Warby Parker